svats2k/mlrefined/Gradient_Descent_talk_5_26/README.md

-Files for the talk "Gradient Descent: the Workhorse (Algorithm) of Machine Learning"
+Files for the talk "Gradient Descent: the Workhorse (Algorithm) of Machine Learning" given on 5/26/2016 at Metis Data Science Meetup Chicago

 Included here: